armory/docs/content/en/contribute/create/guides/prism.md

 ---
-title: "Prism Customization"
+title: "Customize Prism"
-draft: true
 ---

-In order to extend and update our implementation of Prism, we override the version packaged with Docsy.
+In order to extend and update our implementation of Prism, we override the version packaged with Docsy. **Only Docs Team admins should modify the files mentioned in this content.**

 ## Updating and Extending Prism